 Cats have 19 chromosomes which come in pairs, one from the mother and one from the father.
-18 of the chromosomes are autosomes, and one pair are the sex chromosomes X and Y. All of the female cat’s eggs are X, whereas the male sperm can be X or Y. If an X sperm fertilises the egg, the offspring will be female (XX), if a Y sperm fertilises the egg, the offspring will be male (XY).
+18 of the chromosomes are autosomes, and one pair is the sex chromosomes X and Y. All of the female cat’s eggs are X, whereas the male sperm can be X or Y. If an X sperm fertilises the egg, the offspring will be female (XX), if a Y sperm fertilises the egg, the offspring will be male (XY).

-Genes are contained within the chromosome which is made up a double-strand helix containing DNA.
+Genes are contained within the chromosome which is made up of a double-strand helix containing DNA.
 DNA contains the instructions necessary for the cat to develop, survive and reproduce.
-For this to occur, the DNA has to be converted into messages which can be used to produce proteins, that are complex molecules that do most of the work within the cat’s body.
+For this to occur, the DNA has to be converted into messages which can be used to produce proteins, which are complex molecules that do most of the work within the cat’s body.

 A locus (plural loci) is the specific, fixed position on a chromosome where a particular gene or genetic marker is located.

 Alleles are variants of the same gene, for example, B (black), b (chocolate) and b1 (cinnamon).

 The tabby coat occurs in many colours, primarily silver, brown and red (ginger/yellow).
 But a dilution can change those primary colours into lighter forms.